jlehrer1/Misc/README.md

 # Misc
-Just a collection of files I may want for later.
+Random collection of files that don't have a home.
 Not organized well!